coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 2. Navigate to your [college's folder](https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges) on GitHub.
 3. Click the "Create new file" button.
 4. Name your file with the convention 'collegename-guildname.md', with dashes instead of spaces.
 For example, the Public Relater's Guild of the TEAM file would be named team-public-relaters.md.
 5. Open an existing listing file from yours or another guild, to use as a template.
-Click the 'Edit this file' button (the pen icon near the History button), copy the markdown text, and paste it into the new file you created.
+Click the 'Edit this file' button (the pen icon near the History button), copy the Markdown text, and paste it into the new file you created.
 6. Edit the header information between the ---'s to reflect your college, guild, and the point person for that guild (their Telegram username, without the @).
-7. Add the listing itself in markdown format!
+7. Add the listing itself in Markdown format!
 This is the meat of the listing.
 Figure out the major aspects of your guild, be they people, projects, places to talk, shared documents or publically-accessible services that are ready to go.
 8. Make your listing look nice with appropriate headings, bulleted lists, and other niceties.
 9. Click Commit to save your changes and create the page.
 10. Navigate to the CIC and check your work!
 Hit Refresh (F5) on both the Guild and College page where you expect your listing to appear.